Wasserstein Adversarial Regularization (WAR) on label noise: Wasserstein Adversarial Regularization for label noise

-Because the robust optimization problem in~\eqref{eq:robust} is hard to solve exactly, adversarial training~\citep{Goodfellow2015, Shaham15} was proposed as a possible surrogate.
+Because the robust optimization problem \cite{Caramanis} in~\eqref{eq:robust} is hard to solve exactly, adversarial training~\cite{Goodfellow2015,Shaham15} was proposed as a possible surrogate.
 Instead of solving the $\max$ inner problem, it suggests to replace it by enforcing uniformity in the direction of maximum perturbation, called the adversarial direction.
 Mainly used for robustness against adversarial examples, adversarial training is however not adapted to our problem, since it can enforce uniformity around a false label.
 Following the same reasoning, we propose to cast the problem as a regularization term of the initial loss function.
-The total learning loss is then $L_{tot}(\xx_i,\yy_i,p_{\theta} ) = L_{\text{CE}}(\xx_i,\yy_i,p_{\theta}) + \beta R_{AR}(\xx_i,{p_\theta})$, where $R_{AR}$ is a regularization term reading:
+The optimized loss is then